MAML and ANIL Provably Learn Representations: Additional simulation and details

 In all experiments, we generated $\mathbf{B}_\ast$ by sampling a matrix in $\mathbb{R}^{d\times k}$ with i.i.d. standard normal elements, then orthogonalizing this matrix by computing its QR-factorization.
-The same procedure was used to generated $\mathbf{B}_0$, except that the result of the scaling was scaled by $\tfrac{1}{\sqrt{\alpha}}$ such that $\del_0 = \mathbf{0}$, and for the case of good initialization (Figure \ref{fig:sims1} (right)), we initialized with a linear combination of Gaussian noise and $\mathbf{B}_\ast$ such that $\dist_0\in[0.65,0.7]$.
+The same procedure was used to generate $\mathbf{B}_0$ in cases with random initialization, except that the result of the QR-factorization was scaled by $\tfrac{1}{\sqrt{\alpha}}$ such that $\del_0 = \mathbf{0}$, and for the case of methodical initialization (Figure \ref{fig:sims1} (right)), we initialized with an orthogonalized and scaled linear combination of Gaussian noise and $\mathbf{B}_\ast$ such that $\dist_0\in[0.65,0.7]$ and $\|\del_0\|=0$.
 Meanwhile, we set $\mathbf{w}_0= \mathbf{0}$.
-We used step sizes $\beta=\alpha=0.05$ in all cases for Figure \ref{fig:sims1}, which were the largest possible step sizes (among algorithms that would converge for some step size).
+We used step sizes $\beta=\alpha=0.05$ in all cases for Figure \ref{fig:sims1}, which were tuned optimally.
 Figure \ref{fig:intro} uses the same setting of $d=20$, $n=k=3$, and Gaussian ground-truth heads as in Figure \ref{fig:sims1}, except that the mean of the ground-truth heads is shifted to zero.
 We are therefore able to use the larger step sizes of $\alpha=\beta=0.1$ and observe faster convergence in this case, as task diversity is larger since the ground-truth heads are isotropic, and $L_\ast$ and $L_{\max}$ are smaller.
 Additionally, in Figure \ref{fig:intro}, Avg.
 Risk Min. is the algorithm that tries to minimize $\mathbb{E}_{\mathbf{w}_{\ast,t,i}}[\mathcal{L}_{t,i}(\mathbf{B},\mathbf{w})]$ via standard mini-batch SGD.
 It is equivalent to ANIL and MAML with no inner loop ($\alpha=0$).
-All results were averaged over 5 random trials.
+All results are averaged over 5 random trials.